rinnyssance/rinnyssance/README.md

 - Exploring RNA-seq pipelines, gene regulation, and resistance mechanisms
 - Creating portfolio-ready research based on genomics, AI, and public health
 - Synthesizing course-based work into research-grade projects
+- Cybersecurity and integrating these skills into HIPAA compliance
+- Hackathons and competitions to experiment with how my skills transfer

 ---